oliverwehn/react-modal-port/readme.md

 Modals can be simple like the one above or highly complex like a full wizard experience or questionnaire.
 It is also possible to trigger asynchronous operations within a resolver function.
 As long as the resolver function returns a promise, the modal won’t close until the promise is resolved.

-So you could adapt the `onClick` handler in our example as follows:
+So you could adapt the `onClick` handler in our earlier example as follows:
 ```tsx
   // ...